Renault F-Type engine: Gasoline versions

-In 1999, the F5R engine appeared.
-This is an F7R engine, equipped with direct injection.
-This 16 valve DI engine is installed in the Mégane coupé and convertible, as well as the Laguna 2.
-This was the first production French petrol engine with direct injection.
+In 1999, the F5R engine was introduced.
+This was an F7R engine, equipped with direct injection.
+This 16 valve DI engine was used in the Mégane coupé and convertible, as well as the Laguna 2.
+This was the first produced French petrol engine with direct injection.

 In 1999, Renault launched the Clio 2 RS, powered by the 1998 cc F4R 16 valve engine with 172 PS.
 The engine, sourced from the Laguna, was tuned by Mecachrome and fitted with 2-stage variable valve timing on the intake cam, matched inlet and exhaust ports and 4-into-1 exhaust headers.
 In 2001 the Phase 2 F4R received electronic throttle control.
 In 2004, the Phase 3 version of the Clio 2 RS gained 10 PS for a total of 182 PS using 4-2-1 exhaust headers, changes to the intake manifold and exhaust system (the new twin rear mufflers requiring the removal of the spare wheel well in the boot).
-Power increased further in 2006 for the Clio 3 RS, now with 197 PS, using further improvements to intake and exhaust, notably continuously variable valve timing on the intake cam.
-Output for the Clio 3 increased again to 203 PS for the Phase 2 model of the third generation Clio RS.
+Power was increased further in 2006 for the Clio 3 RS, now with 197 PS, using further improvements to the intake and exhaust, notably continuously variable valve timing on the intake cam.
+The output for the Clio was increased again to 203 PS for the Phase 2 model of the third generation Clio RS.

-The F4R will also be grafted with a turbo, and will be known F4Rt it will equip two Mégane, Laguna 2, Laguna 3 Avantime and Vel Satis, but especially this basis used for the Mégane 2 RS 225 bhp (230 bhp version of the F1 Team R26 and R26.R).
+The F4R would also be made with a turbo, and then known as the F4Rt.
+It would equip two Mégane, Laguna 2, Laguna 3 Avantime and Vel Satis, but especially this basis was used for the Mégane 2 RS 225 bhp (230 bhp version of the F1 Team R26 and R26.R.